Ritesh-1127/Mineral_classifier/README.md

 - Add a `README` section with example outputs or sample images if you want to document expected predictions.
 - Add GitHub Actions for CI (e.g., linting, basic unit tests).

-**License & Contribution**
-This repository currently has no license file.
-Add a `LICENSE` if you want to allow reuse.
-Contributions welcome — open an issue or a PR on GitHub.

 **Contact**
 Repo: https://github.com/Ritesh-1127/Mineral_classifier